AldaronLau/zoitei/pages/consonants.md

  - `rh` / `ř`: Once you can say `lh` / `ł`, this is the same but voiced.
    Alternatively, you can think of it as a `g` sound thats held out, or an `r` but in the back of your throat.
- - `rr`: Long `r` can just be a held `r`, or you can roll it if you like and are able.
-Alternatively, just pronounce it twice.
- - `cc`: Long `c` can just be a held `c`, or you can say it without the "clicking sound" / without tapping roof of your mouth.
- - `ll`: Long `l` can just be a held `l`, or you can say it twice.
-   Alternatively, may be differentiated by putting your tongue in a taco shape.
- - `lhh` / `łł`: Long `ł`, may be pronounced twice or be blended with a `k` sound.
- - `rhh` / `řř`: Long `ř`, may be pronounced twice, alternatively may roll the glotal r, or make a scoffing or growling sound.
- - `pf`: Long p, similar to an f (halfway between p and f)
- - `bv`: Long b, similar to a v (halfway between b and v)